windwhiterain/warp_hint/docs/docs/features/alias_resolve.md

 ```

-Although most of the time you can use the older version of alias to make it pass in `warp`:
+Although most of the time you can use the older version of alias in `warp`:

 ```python
 A = int
 ```

-However, when it comes to generic alias:
+But when it comes to generic alias:

 ## Generic Alias Resolve